 2.)
 Presentation - Judges will look for a finished look.
-The mats and borders used, either physical or digital, should support and enhance both the submission and individual images.
+Borders are not allowed in the IOM Competition, but when submitting for a Print competition/panel, the mats and borders used, either physical or digital, should support and enchance both the submission and individual images.

 3.)
 Technical Excellence - Judges consider the quality of the image/print itself as presented for viewing.

 4.)
 Lighting - The use and control of light is central to photography and critical to Judges.Regardless of whether the light applied to an image is man made or natural, Judges will look for the effective use of it in order to enhance an image and the purpose of the image.

 5.)
 Technique - This is the approach used to create the image.
 Printing, lighting, posing, capture, presentation media, and more are part of the technique applied to an image.

 6.)
 Creativity - Judges look for the original, fresh, and external expression of the imagination of the maker to convey an idea, message or purpose.

 7.)
 Story Telling - This refers to the image's ability to communicate to the viewer and evoke imagination.

 8.)
 Subject Matter - This should always be appropriate to the story being told in an image.

 9.)
 Colour Balance - Judges look at the effective use of colours and tones in an image.
 An image in which the tones work together, effectively supporting the image, can enhance harmony.
 By contrast a lack of harmony can be used to evoke diverse feelings for effect.